cmc/metta/README.md

 The project parses yaml files with actions and uses celery to queue these actions up and run them one at a time without interaction.

 ---

+Python3 and Red Canary Atomic Testing version

+work in progress

+---